dario-valles/vscode-phpstan-larastan/README.md

 ### 1.0.0
-* Initial release of vscode-phpstan-larastan
+* Initial release of vscode-phpstan-larastan with live type checking
+### 1.0.1
+* Automatic detection of autoload and phpstan.neon for Laravel

+### 1.0.2
+* Compile extension with webpack size reduce 100 times

+### 1.0.3
+* Update readme and add gif animation

 ## Atributions
 Icon by: [icon-monk](https://www.flaticon.es/autores/icon-monk)